aksommerville/egg2/etc/doc/cmdlist-format.md

 Followed by cmdlist.

 Text begins with the cells image as a rectangular hex dump terminated by an empty line.

+You're free to define whatever commands you like for maps.
+If present, the editor will use:
+- `image`: imageid (tilesheet)
+- `sprite`: position, spriteid
+- `door`: position, mapid, dstposition

+Also, any command with an `@` argument, the editor will display it on top of the cells.
+Note that the editor doesn't care about the binary format of commands, only the text.

 ## Sprite